Roof Inspection Checklists

 However, the benefits of such inspections extend beyond the physical safety and well-being of roof workers.
 If consistently conducted, the following benefits can also be achieved:

-By conducting consistent inspections and keeping a record of the roof’s condition, homeowners or building owners can demonstrate the roof’s care and maintenance history to potential buyers or tenants.
+• Increase Property Value: Keeping a record of the roof’s condition can help homeowners or building owners demonstrate the roof’s care and maintenance history to potential buyers or tenants.
 This can positively influence property value and attract prospective buyers or renters.

 What to Include in a Roof Inspection Checklist